geudde/attic-chest/pages/02.season-1/09.meeting-09/05.desmos/docs.md

 While fate to me allots with sparing hand,
 A humble portion of neglected land:
-But adds the light spir’t of the Grecian muse,
+But adds the light spir’t of the Grecian Muse,
 And my bold mind with constancy endues.
 &emsp;&emsp;The vulgar to despise —